 One thing that could set your home apart from others in a bad way is not having gutters over walk-ways and entrances.
 No one wants to feel a cold drip of water down the back of their neck as they walk up to a home they are expected to pay hundreds of thousands of dollars for.
 In Central Oregon, with our 300+ days of sunshine, it is not uncommon for builders to cut corners and not install gutters but that doesn’t mean there isn’t a need for them.
 Gutters are a relatively inexpensive home improvement.
 Have them installed before listing your home for sale.

 Outdoor living space is something that many builders here in Central Oregon don’t cut corners on.
 It is part of the Bend lifestyle and it’s on many buyers’ “must have” lists.
 If your home has outdoor living space bring the furniture out of storage or uncover it and set up your deck or patio to look like it does during warmer months.
 Also be sure to clear those areas of snow so that prospective buyers can envision themselves enjoying the outdoor amenities of your home.

-Xavier De Buck, a top-producing Northcliff (Johannesburg) real estate agent with Pam Golding Properties, shares his knowledge and expertise by assisting buyers and sellers in achieving their life-long dreams of owning property.
+Xavier De Buck, a top-producing Northcliff (Johannesburg) real estate agent, shares his knowledge and expertise by assisting buyers and sellers in achieving their life-long dreams of owning property.

 You only have one chance at making a first impression.
 A drab winter lawn is very likely to look closer to brown than green, but that shouldn’t stop you from keeping the overall garden neat and tidy, by minimally removing all leaves.
 At least give the potential buyers an idea of how the garden would look in spring and summer time.
 Ideally, one ought to have planted some evergreen trees or flowers which can liven up these dreary winter landscapes.